After-Shock/Cloudbox-wiki/Logs.md

 ## See a live log over http via frontail

-If you need to share a live log with someone (i.e for support), here is a way to do so.
+[[frontail|https://github.com/mthenw/frontail]] is a Node.js application for streaming logs to the browser (basically a tail -F with an UI).

+This is useful in cases you need help and need to show someone from slack support channels your logs.

+Steps to do so are as follows:

 ### Base command